RobTillaart/Fraction/README.md

 **Experimental**

-The fraction library implements fractional numbers a.k.a.
-Q, (integers are Z and floats/doubles are R), and the conversion to floats.
+The fraction library implements fractional numbers (a / b) a.k.a.
+Q (integers are Z and floats/doubles are R), and the conversion to floats.

 The code is working with a number of limitations a.o.:
-- denominator is max 4 digits to keep code for multiply and divide simple
+- Denominator is max 4 digits to keep code for multiply and divide simple
-- Fractions are not exact, even floats are not exact.
+- Fractions are not always an exact representation of floats, even floats are not exact.
-- the range of numbers supported is limited.
+- The range of numbers supported is limited.
-- code is experimental.
+- The code is experimental.

-That said, the library is useful e.g. to display float numbers as a fraction.
+That said, the library is useful e.g. to display float numbers as a fraction, or only to display the numerator.
-From programming point of view the **fractionize(float)** function, converting a double / float into a fraction is a nice programming problem, how to do it fast while minimizing the error.
+From programming point of view the **fractionize(float)** function, for converting a double or float into a fraction is a nice programming problem.
+How to do it, how to do it fast, how to minimize the absolute error.

 In short, use fractions with care otherwise your sketch might get broken ;)